Statutory Surveillance revalidation

 - I consider that my knowledge of my legal and professional responsibilities is current.

 - I have accessed the latest version of the RCVS Code of Professional Conduct and refreshed my knowledge of the following sections: Clinical Governance and Certification.

-- I have accessed the OV instructions within the last year.
+- I have accessed the OV Instructions within the last year.

-- I have checked that my personal contact details, including unique email address, are up to date and that I have been receiving OV communications.
+- I have checked that my personal contact details, including my unique email address, are up to date and that I have been receiving OV communications.

 If you are considering completing a PgC then you should complete the full OCQ(V) - SS instead of the revalidation course.